simoneangarano/simoneangarano.github.io/_pages/babyagent.md

 <p align="center">
 <img src="../assets/img/babyagent/baby_attn.png" alt="drawing" width="600"/> <br>
 <b>Figure B.4</b>: <i>Example of attention maps computed by the past network after two months of training.
-We look at the attention map when using the <b>[CLS]</b> token as a query for the different heads in the last layer of the DeiT architecture.
+We look at the attention map when using the</i> <b>[CLS]</b> <i>token as a query for the different heads in the last layer of the DeiT architecture.
 Each head focuses on a different portion of the scene.</i>
 </p>

 ### 3. Preliminary Experiments